-Information you receive by email in Gmail can be used to automatically run and populate checklists in Process Street.
-That means that you don’t have to manually sort through your emails and run checklists to process them – they can be automatically detected and arranged into tasks to process from your Process Street Inbox.
+Information you receive by email in Gmail can be used to automatically run and populate workflow runs in Process Street.
+This means that you don’t have to manually sort through your emails and run your workflows to process them – they can be automatically detected and arranged into tasks to process from your Process Street Inbox.

 Let’s get this set up!

-First, we need to add form fields into our user feedback processing checklist in Process Street.
-These can be used to record data when working through the checklist, which we will later use to store information from the email you receive in Gmail as a new event.
+First, we need to add form fields into our user feedback processing workflow in Process Street.
+These can be used to record data when filling out the workflow run, which we will later use to store information from the email you receive in Gmail as a new event.

 In this case, we’ve set up form fields to capture the following information:

-While there are other form fields that have been added to the checklist, these are for later action and aren’t needed to get your Gmail integration up and running.
+While there are other form fields that have been added to the workflow, these are for later action and aren’t needed to get your Gmail integration up and running.

-Add form fields to your own checklist to make space for any information you think will be relevant when processing your user feedback email (such as the elements above).
-Alternatively, you can always grab our free premade template below and edit it to your needs to accomplish the same thing.
+Add form fields to your own workflow to make space for any information you think will be relevant when processing your user feedback email (such as the elements above).
+Alternatively, you can always grab our free workflow template below and edit it to your needs to accomplish the same thing.

-After that, it’s time to make sure that your label is set up in Gmail to signal to Zapier that it needs pushing into your checklist.
+After that, it’s time to make sure that your label is set up in Gmail to signal to Zapier that it needs pushing into your workflow run.

 Next, you need to set up your label in Gmail so that you can easily label the messages your receive appropriately.
-This will also let Zapier know what emails should be pushed into a new Process Street checklist and which sould not.
+This will also let Zapier know what emails should be pushed into a new workflow run and which should not.

 There’s not much to this step, other than that you’ll need to have an account set up and the label created.